 - When you are baking, try swirling cranberry sauce in the batter.

 Fresh cranberries can be kept in the fridge for up to two weeks.
-If you buy them more than two weeks in advance of cooking them, be sure to freeze them.
-There is no need to wash them, just place them in the freezer in the bag they come in.
-When you’re ready to make cranberry sauce, rinse the cranberries in cold water; there is no need to thaw them.
+If you buy them more than 2 weeks before cooking, freeze them.
+There is no need to wash them; place them in the freezer in the bag they come in.
+When you're ready to make cranberry sauce, rinse the cranberries in cold water; there is no need to thaw them.

-If the cranberry sauce is too thick for your taste, add more water.
+Add more water or orange juice if the cranberry sauce is too thick for your taste.

-Let it cook down a bit more if the cranberry sauce is too thin for your taste.
+Let it cook down more if the cranberry sauce is too thin for your taste.
 Keep in mind it will thicken as it sits.

-Add a bit more sugar or maple syrup to your taste if it is too tart.
+Add more sugar or maple syrup to your taste if it is too tart.

 - Medium saucepan